 If you have ordered goods then usually you will have a right to change your mind.
 There are some exceptions to the right to cancel, so we recommend that you leave a product in the same condition as it was when it arrived.
 If the product comes in a container with a security seal, then make sure you leave that seal in place.
 Usually your cooling- off period will be 14 days starting the day after delivery of the item, during which time you might have the right to send the goods back to get a refund.
 We recommend that you send goods back by some kind of tracked or registered mail so you have proof of their return.
 Once the goods have been returned, the trader should provide you with a refund of the money that you paid within 14 days of them receiving the goods, or within 14 days of you proving that the goods have been returned.

-As National Consumer Week gets under way, the UK ECC has issued a checklist for consumers to consider if they have ordered samples or accepted an offer which has led to being stuck in a subscription trap:
+The UK ECC has issued a checklist for consumers to consider if they have ordered samples or accepted an offer which has led to being stuck in a subscription trap:

 · Do not use the product when it is delivered.
 Often the products are marketed as sample packages, but in the order confirmation it is called a welcome pack.